IBM/zmodstack-solutions/docs/guide/feature-list.md

 # -->

 # SEAA framework capabilities and features
-This section provides a high-level list of features pertaining to the framework.
+This section provides a high-level list of framework related features.

 - Generate/Deploy resources to multiple OCP cluster, projects and z/OS endpoints
 - Generate YAML deployment, scripts, and README files